 Get off the road this autumn to take in the brilliant colors of the fall leaves in Estes Park.
 From epic endeavors to leisurely explorations, there are so many different ways to take your leaf-peeping beyond the scenic drives.
 Read on for our local recommendations on the 8 best ways to get off the road and find hidden stashes of fall foliage in Estes Park, Colorado!

 1. Biking the Trails

 Start pedaling!
 Mountain biking, whether traditional or fat biking, is a great way to get away from the pavement and into the wilderness.
 From the national forest's backcountry roads and singletrack trails you'll find plenty of views full of fall colors.
 Whether you're going uphill or down, take time to rest and enjoy the view!

 Head on over to the Lake Estes Marina for a chance to see the golden leaves from the water!
-Kayaking or paddle boarding will both give you a fantastically fun way to check out the amazing views around Estes.
+Stand Up Paddle boarding (or kayaking) will both give you a fantastically fun way to check out the amazing views around Estes.
 Have your own gear?
 Head into the hills for some alpine lake action, just be sure to check the regulations for the lake you have in mind to be sure your chosen watercraft is permitted.

 3. On Two Feet